cs-fullstack-2019-fall/javascript-template-strings-cw-mandani-tech/README.md

 # JavaScript template strings class work

+Make sure you comment out/in your code so that what you have wokring runs!
+Great work!
+2/2 correct.
+Score : 5 points.

 ### Exercise 1:
 Create a template string and assign it to the variable ```my_template_string```.